Instructions to the Authors

 AUTHOR CHECKLIST FOR SENDING PROOFS TO EDITORIAL OFFICE

-In order to maintain quality and consistency in Phcog.Net Journals, we ask you to perform the following checklist prior to submitting your final proof for publication:
+In order to maintain quality and consistency, we ask you to perform the following checklist prior to submitting your final proof for publication:

 1. Include the original, hard copy of Author’s Transfer of Copyright signed by each author